 One of our boys: “And saw a shark!”

-Me: “The shark looked at him and said, ‘Hop on my back and I’ll take you to treasure.’”
+Me: “The shark looked at her and said, ‘Hop on my back and I’ll take you to treasure.’”

-The boy’s brother: “They took him to a sketchy part of the ocean where there were other sharks!”
+The boy’s brother: “They took her to a sketchy part of the ocean where there were other sharks!”